 Benefits of Green tea for the skin

-- Therapeutic properties: In a 2018 study, it was found that the major polyphenol EGCG in Green teas displayed a broad range of therapeutic properties, namely, antioxidant, anti-inflammatory, anti-diabetic, anti-bacterial, antimicrobial etc. These therapeutic properties provided by Green tea soothes the skin of your body from inflammations, rashes, redness and skin itching.
+- Therapeutic properties: In a 2018 study, it was found that the major polyphenol EGCG in Green teas displayed a broad range of therapeutic properties, namely, antioxidant, anti-inflammatory, anti-diabetic, anti-bacterial, antimicrobial etc. These therapeutic properties provided by Green tea soothe the skin of your body from inflammations, rashes, redness and skin itching.
 The abundant antioxidants and polyphenols present in these teas will also reduce the proportion of harmful substances existing in the body and will help to flush out the unwanted component Thus, an advantageous addition to your diet will be the regular consumption of green tea for skin.

 - Treating oily skin and acne: The polyphenol EGCG is also anti-androgenic (androgen is a hormone produced by our bodies, high or fluctuating levels of androgen stimulates greater production of sebum from the sebaceous/sweat glands) and aids in lowering lipid levels.